bradrn/brassica/Documentation.md

 end
 ```

-After such a definition, any reference to e.g. `V` will act as if you had typed `[a e i o u]`.
+After this definition, any reference to e.g. `V` will act the same as `[a e i o u]`.
-(Indeed, the rule applier itself sees no difference whatsoever between the two —
+(Indeed, Brassica itself sees no difference whatsoever between the two!)
-  the former is merely a convenient layer over the latter.)
 For the remainder of this guide, I will assume that `C` and `V` have been defined
   to be the set of all consonants and all vowels respectively.

-In normal usage, it is expected that every grapheme used in a ruleset should belong to at least one category.
+In normal usage, every grapheme used in a ruleset should belong to at least one category.
-To enforce this convention, whenever Brassica encounters a category block,
+To enforce this, whenever Brassica encounters a category block,
-  it replaces any graphemes not listed in the block with the Unicode replacement character �.
+  it replaces any grapheme not listed in the block with the Unicode replacement character �.
 This behaviour is particularly useful in cases where sound changes dramatically change the phoneme inventory of a language.
 In such cases, multiple category blocks can be used,
   with each corresponding to the inventory at a particular point in time, such as in the following example: